Mr. Hag Told My Story

-One idiosyncratic element is Paycheck's spoken-word introductions to each song, in which he explains their significance.
-These spoken intros were met with mixed reactions.
-Critics noted they were well-meaning but unnecessary, distracting from the otherwise strong emotional and musical content.
+The album is a tribute to Merle Haggard, with Paycheck covering ten of Haggard's songs.

 Critical reception

-Although it failed to make a commercial impact upon release, Mr. Hag Told My Story has since been reappraised as one of Paycheck's finest records and a high watermark for tribute albums in country music.
 AllMusic's Stephen Thomas Erlewine described it as a "sterling example of what a tribute album can be," and praised its emotional authenticity, saying it stands among "the great late-night honky tonk records in the country.
 The Richmond Times-Dispatch called the duets with Haggard "fine performances" and predicted strong appeal to fans of Paycheck's previous work with George Jones.
-Roberta Penn of The Rocket hailed the record as a "living tribute" that elevated both performers, despite noting Paycheck's spoken intros as a minor flaw.
+Roberta Penn of The Rocket praised the record as a "living tribute" that elevated both performers, despite noting Paycheck's spoken intros as a minor flaw.

-In Bob Claypool's review for the Houston Post, he emphasized the historical and emotional resonance of the project, noting that it was "altogether fitting" that the artist who had performed the tribute album form, Haggard himself, should be honored in such a thoughtful and respectful way.
+In Bob Claypool's review for the Houston Post, he noted that it was "altogether fitting" that the artist who had performed the tribute album form, Haggard himself, should be honored in such a thoughtful and respectful way.

-The North Bay Nugget echoed these sentiments, praising the "heart-breaking, tear jerking" qualities of Paycheck's delivery and concluding that the album "reflects Paycheck's whole purpose" as a deeply autobiographical musical statement.
+The North Bay Nugget praised the "heart-breaking, tear jerking" qualities of Paycheck's delivery and concluding that the album "reflects Paycheck's whole purpose" as a deeply autobiographical musical statement.